 Shop Prime Day even if you're not a Prime subscriber

 Yes -- sort of.
-If you don't have a subscription, you may still see sale prices on a wide variety of products -- just without the free 1- or 2-day shipping afforded Prime members.
-Although there will be undoubtedly be some items that are Prime-exclusive -- most notably Amazon-branded stuff like Kindles and Echos -- there will be others that are simply discounted.
+If you don't have a subscription, you may still see sale prices on lots of products -- just without the free one- or two-day shipping afforded Prime members.
+Although there are lots of items that are Prime-exclusive -- most notably Amazon-branded stuff like Kindles and Echos -- there are others that are simply discounted.

 This option is even better if you're a student: Amazon is still partnering with Sprint to offer college students a free six-month Amazon Prime trial.

 Of course,, not the least of which are the aforementioned fast shipping on most products and lots of movies and TV shows from Prime Video.
-So if you don't already have an account, my two cents: totally worth it.
+So if you don't already have an account, it's totally worth it in my opinion.

 Don't assume Prime Day deals are the best deals